CharlesRethman/JS-Tools/README.md

 #### Queue
 The queue is similar to the stack except that the accessible objects in it are the first objects to be loaded.
 Hence, it is a First-In-First-Out structure (FIFO).
 It is handy for storing things that need to remain in the order in which they came, like transctions or lines of code.

-To assign a queue to a variable, set it as a `new` Queue prototype object in `data_structures.js`, using dot notation, e.g.,
+To make a queue object, create a `new` object from the Queue prototype object in `data_structures.js`:
 ```javascript
 var bar = new ds.Queue;
 ```